 Mitigation of anticipated breaches

-Explore whether the Board can pursue a transformation programme to mitigate or avoid the anticipated breaches.
+Explore whether the board can pursue a transformation programme to mitigate or avoid the anticipated covenant breaches.

 Operational turnaround and other self-help remedies will in many cases assist in the discharge of directors’ duties, and may have the added benefit of avoiding transaction costs and other expenses.

 This strategy may not be available in all circumstances.
-Be aware that a Board may be open to criticism if it embarks upon a transformation programme that has not been properly dilligenced.
+Be aware that a board may be open to criticism if it embarks upon a transformation programme that has not been properly diligenced.

 To understand more about organisational restructuring, click here and read our guide.